aldimhernandez/pw-bdd-ts-multiple-reporter/README.md

 - **BDD with Gherkin:** Tests written in natural language, easy to read and maintain.
 - **Cross-browser automation:** Thanks to Playwright, you can test on Chromium, Firefox, and WebKit.
-- **Rich HTML reports:** Each run generates a visual report with screenshots and traces for debugging.
+- **Rich Multiple Cucumber HTML Report:** Each run generates a visual report with screenshots.
 - **Real CI/CD:** Every push or PR runs the tests and publishes the report automatically to [GitHub Pages](https://aldimhernandez.github.io/playwright-bdd/).
 - **Simple and extensible example:** Perfect for anyone wanting to start experimenting with playwright-bdd and CI/CD.
 - **Page Object Model (POM):** The project uses the Page Object Model pattern.
 Each page or section is represented by a class (e.g., `HomePage`, `IntroPage`), making tests more maintainable and readable.
 Page objects are located in [`src/pages/`](src/pages/).